zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ruth says, “I don’t like any pink showing and I don ’t mind if it’s a little charred” (charred).
 “Charred” meat is meat that has become b lack from being cooked too long or from being too close to a source of heat.

 Now, people who like their beef “charred” don’t thi nk there’s anything wrong with that.
 That’s the way they like it.
-But that’s not t he way Chris likes it.
+But that’s not the way Chris likes it.

 Chris says, “I’ll cook it the way you want it, but it will be dry and tough” (tough).
 When we describe meat as being “tough,” we’re sayin g that it is difficult to chew.
 “Tough” is the opposite of “tender” (tender), which  is when the meat is soft and often full of juices, full of liquid.
 Chris says th at cooking the beef well done will make it dry and tough.
-However, not all meat that i s cooked well done is dry and tough.
+However, not all meat that is cooked well done is dry and tough.
 Apparently, however, that’s what Chris belie ves will happen if he cooks this steak the way Ruth wants it.

 Ruth says, “Yes” – she oddly agrees with him – “but  a longer cooking time kills foodborne illnesses.”
 “Cooking time” is how long so mething is cooked, how long something is put in or over a source of heat.
 “Illn esses” describe diseases that your body can get that make you sick.
 “Foodborne” ( foodborne) refers to things that are present in food.